 Welcome to the Blue Economy Heatmap

-The Blue Economy Heatmap showcases a dynamic network of ambitious ecosystem leaders driving innovation across marine, coastal, and water-based industries.
-Developed by DEEP Ecosystem members, this platform highlights each member’s vision, initiatives, and collaborative projects shaping the future of the Blue Economy.
+The Blue Economy Heat Map presents a network of ecosystem leaders working across marine, coastal, and water-based industries.
+Developed by DEEP Ecosystem members, it highlights their initiatives, projects, and areas of collaboration shaping the Blue Economy.

 Meet Active Members of the Blue Economy Collab